UK Delivery from 95p - Europe from £2.75 - Rest of World from £3.75

 I believe so!
 Obviously, a raw diet (or any diet for that matter) is not a cure-all for every disease or ailment but in my opinion, it can certainly help.
 I believe a REAL food diet, one full of high-quality, raw foods can be the best option for dogs, especially sick dogs.
 This is because a raw food diet will be the most nutrient dense (have the highest concentration of vitamins, minerals, and enzymes).
 It's also free of processing, preservatives, and other chemical additives (many of which are linked to diseases and other health issues).

-In my FREE ebook, "Why You Need to Feed Your Dog a Raw Diet," I outline how traditional wet and dry pet foods (even the good brands) contribute to inflammation in the body and how the ingredients used can be linked to disease.
+In my FREE ebook, "Why You Need to Feed Your Dog a Raw Diet," I outline how traditional wet and dry pet foods (even the good brands) contribute to inflammation in the body and how the ingredients used can be linked to certain diseases.

 I strongly believe a raw diet, consisting of real, unprocessed foods have tremendous healing capabilities.
 What's even more exciting is how many success stories I hear from pet owners all over the world who were able to stop and/or reverse disease through a quality raw diet and other natural means (i.e. cancer, liver disease, etc.).